datvidc/around-react/README.md

 The project is basically to port [Project 9](https://github.com/datvidc/web_project_4) to React.

-This includes creating needed architecture with components- and re-doing the BEM CSS structure implemented in projects 4- 9
+This includes creating needed architecture with components- and re-doing some of the the JS class structure implemented in projects 4- 9

 ## Technologies and methodologies
 - React framework